Pricing, bundling, and driver behavior in crowdsourced delivery: Methodology

 Although there is a growing body of literature addressing the acceptance behavior of participants in crowdsourced delivery systems, the aspect of modeling the acceptance behavior of occasional drivers has not received much attention yet.

 Since a dedicated behavioral study is beyond the scope of this paper, we base the design of the acceptance probability function on the recent study by \citet{mohri_modeling_2024}, who estimate acceptance probabilities in a crowdsourced delivery system involving public transport passengers using detour, bundle weight, and compensation as predictors.
-To illustrate our solution framework, we use the logistic acceptance probability function \eqref{eq:acceptance_model} to model acceptance probabilities of occasional drivers, which also includes the detour $\Delta_{wb}$ required by occasional driver $w\in N$ and the offered compensation $C$ but replaces the bundle weight with the number of tasks in the bundle $b\in B$.
+To illustrate our solution framework, we use the logistic acceptance probability function \eqref{eq:acceptance_model} to model acceptance probabilities of occasional drivers \blue{ with the relevant predictors from the behavioral study, i.e. the the detour $\Delta_{wb}$ required by occasional driver $w\in N$, the number of tasks in the bundle $b\in B$ (as a proxy for the bundle weight), and the offered compensation $C$.
+We omit further predictors that are based on the driver alone as they were not discussed in the study by \citet{mohri_modeling_2024}.}